fidos777/qontrek-engine/README.md

-# Voltek Prompts

-Voltek Prompts bundles persona prompts, runtime helpers, and automation tooling that power Voltek's AI agents.
-The toolkit ships reusable prompt snippets, Supabase-backed logging utilities, and batch scripts for Codex/n8n so agents can message leads through WhatsApp and Slack while keeping a full audit trail in Supabase.
+# Qontrek Agents Runtime

+The Qontrek Agents Runtime powers Qontrek's multi-tenant agent workflows across messaging channels.
+It bundles persona prompts, Supabase-backed logging utilities, and Codex/n8n automation scripts that can serve many brands from a single deployment.
+Voltek and Perodua are the current example tenants that ship with this repository.

+## Multi-Tenant Design
+- Each tenant (brand) receives its own configuration row in the Supabase `brand_config` table, capturing the WhatsApp `phone_number_id`, API tokens, locale, and unit pricing used when metering credit consumption.
+- Idempotency keys, credit usage logs, and delivery audit trails are always stamped with the active brand so concurrent tenant traffic stays isolated.
+- Flows and persona prompts are shared assets: the runtime loads tenant-aware overrides (config, persona selection, pricing) before executing a flow, while Supabase and n8n integrations read the tenant metadata to route notifications to the correct channels.

+## Example Tenants
+- **Voltek** – Solar lead engagement nurtures prospects via WhatsApp/Slack and logs outcomes in Supabase using the Voltek tenant configuration.
+- **Perodua** – Automotive sales follow-ups reuse the same runtime while injecting Perodua-specific personas, pricing, and channel tokens.

 ## Prerequisites
-- **Supabase project** with the `yaml_trigger_log` and related tables plus API credentials exposed as environment variables:
+- **Supabase project** with the `brand_config`, `yaml_trigger_log`, and related tables plus API credentials exposed as environment variables:
   - `SUPABASE_URL`
   - `SUPABASE_SERVICE_KEY` (used by `agent_runner.py` for writes)
   - `SUPABASE_API_KEY` (used by batch upload scripts)
 - **Python 3.10+** and the Python dependencies pinned in `requirements.txt`.
-- **(Optional) n8n workflows** wired to your WhatsApp provider (e.g., WhatChimp) if you plan to trigger live sends instead of running in `DRY_RUN` mode.
+- **(Optional) n8n workflows** wired to your WhatsApp provider (e.g., WhatChimp) if you plan to trigger live sends instead of running in `DRY_RUN` mode. n8n nodes should read the tenant metadata supplied by the runtime to select the proper WhatsApp credential set.
-- **(Optional) Slack Incoming Webhook** for the runtime's Slack notifications.
+- **(Optional) Slack Incoming Webhook** for the runtime's Slack notifications, scoped per tenant workspace if needed.

 ## Repository structure
 - `agents/` – Persona-specific prompt snippets and dossiers for human handoff or QA.